Navy will recognize its 31 senior members prior to Saturday's AAC contest against Tulsa.

 The Mids posted an impressive 9-4 record in 2010, defeated Army for a series-record ninth-consecutive time, defeated Notre Dame in consecutive seasons for only the third time in school history and appeared in a school-record eighth-consecutive bowl game.
 The Mids finished sixth in the country in rushing offense (284.8).

-The 2009 season was one to remember for the Midshipmen, as Navy tied a school record for wins with 10, won a school-record seventh-consecutive Commander-In-Chief's Trophy, appeared in a school-record seventh-consecutive bowl game, beat Notre Dame in South Bend for the second-straight time and ran its winning streak against the other two Service Academies to an amazing 15 straight games.
+The 2009 season was one to remember for the Midshipmen, as Navy tied a school record for wins with 10, won the Commander-In-Chief’s Trophy, appeared in a bowl game, beat Notre Dame in South Bend for the second-straight time and ran its winning streak against the other two Service Academies to an amazing 15 straight games.
 The Mids capped the season off with a 35-13 rout of Missouri in the Texas Bowl.

-In 2008, Navy posted an 8-5 record, including a 24-17 victory over 16th-ranked Wake Forest, which was Navy's first win over a team ranked in the Associated Press Top 25 since 1985.
-Navy also beat teams currently in the BCS in back-to-back weeks (Rutgers and Wake Forest) for the first time since 1981 and defeated a program-record four bowl teams.
-The Mids won a sixth-straight Commander-In-Chief's Trophy with wins over Air Force and Army.
+In 2008, Navy posted an 8-5 record, including a 24-17 victory over 16th-ranked Wake Forest, which was Navy’s first win over a team ranked in the Associated Press Top 25 since 1985.
+The Mids won a sixth-straight Commander-In-Chief’s Trophy with wins over Air Force and Army.